Lecanora muralis: Species interactions

 Lecanora muralis is a known host to the lichenicolous fungus Muellerella pygmaea var. pygmaea.

 Spot tests and secondary metabolites

 Lichen spot tests on the thallus in Sonoran Desert populations are usually K−, C−, KC−, and P−.
-Spot tests of the cortex usually are KC+ yellow to gold.
+Spot tests of the cortex are usually KC+ yellow to gold.
 Spot tests of the medulla are usually KC−.

 Secondary metabolites include usnic acid in the cortex, sometimes with isousnic acid.
 The medulla has zeorin, and usually leucotylin and other triterpenes and fatty acids.